-When Americans think about Germany, they usually think of Bavaria first – Not much of a surprise since it’s the origin of export hits like the Oktoberfest, traditional lederhosen, dirndl and good old German beer.
-But there’s a lot more to do in Germany’s biggest state than attending Munich’s Oktoberfest and we’ve got all the tips for you!
+When Americans think about Germany, they usually think of Bavaria first.
+This isn’t surprising since Bavaria is the origin of export hits like the Oktoberfest, traditional lederhosen, dirndl and good old German beer.
+But there’s a lot more to do in Germany’s biggest state than attending Munich’s Oktoberfest!

 Bavaria not only scores with its rich culture (The wine fests!
 The beer fests!
 The food!) but also with its gorgeous scenery.
 This southern German state has all the stunning rivers, mountain ranges, lakes, and forests you could dream of, so you shouldn’t miss out on them during your stay.

 Rothenburg ob der Tauber, a charming medieval city